mahesh-singh/post/RabbitMQ.md

 - Fast
 - Polyglot
 - Simple management
-- No Erlang knowedge needed
+- No Erlang knowledge needed
 - Great documentation and community
 - And many more